duckietown/book-opmanual-duckietown/src/preliminaries/duckietown-appearance-specifications.md

 Every turn tile should have a road name sign.

-The placement of the road name signs is as indicated in {nameref}`fig:name-placement`).
+The placement of the road name signs is as indicated in {numref}`fig:name-placement`).

 ````{list-table} Placement of Road Name Signs
 :name: fig:name-placement